stymiee/stymiee/README.md

 # Hi, I'm John Conde!

-- 🔭 I’m currently working at DealerInspire (Cars.com) as a Senior Software Engineer II
+- 🔭 I’m currently working at Dealer Inspire (Cars.com) as a Senior Software Engineer II
 - ⚡ Fun fact: I've had cancer (1) more often than I've had the flu (0)
-- 😄 Pronouns: He, His
+- 😄 Pronouns: He/Him/His

 <!--
 **stymiee/stymiee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.